TheCommsChannel/TC2-APRS-BBS/README.md

 Ideally, this is meant to be used within the following frequency ranges (US users):
 2M - 144.90-145.10 & 145.50-145.80

+The BBS currently allows for the posting and viewing of Bulletins and Messages for end-users by callsign.
+More features coming soon!

 ## Setup